surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md

 Get-ChildItem -Attributes !Directory,!Directory+Hidden
 ```

-`dir -att !d,!d+h` is the equivalent of this command.
+`dir -Att !d,!d+h` is the equivalent of this command.

 ### Get Compressed and Encrypted files